Jacqueline Marval: Early life

 Vallet was born in Quaix-en-Chartreuse into a family of school teachers.
-She was married in 1866, to a traveling salesperson, Albert Valentin, but separated from her husband in 1891 after the death of her son.
-She later made a living as a seamstress.
-It was in 1900 when Vallet took on the pseudonym Jacqueline Marval, "Marval" being the composite of her first and last name "MARie VALlet."
+She was married in 1886, to a traveling salesperson, Albert Valentin, but separated from her husband in 1891 after the death of her son.
+She moved to Grenoble and worked as a seamstress sewing waistcoats before moving to Paris in 1900.
+In 1900 Vallet took on the pseudonym Jacqueline Marval, "Marval" being the composite of her first and last name "MARie VALlet".

 Career as an artist

 In 1894, Marval met the painter François Joseph Girot and began living with him in Paris, where she was introduced to Les Nabis group.
 Girot introduced her to Jules Flandrin, another painter and a student of Gustave Moreau.
 The two fell in love, and Marval left Girot to move in with Flandrin in Rue Campagne-Première, in the Montparnasse area.
 She would live with him as his companion for 20 years.
 As an artist, Marval worked primarily as a painter; however, she also made "lithographs, watercolours, pastels, engravings, tapestry designs and experimented with sculpture."

 Vallet's first works were rejected from the 1900 Salon des Indépendants, but she succeeded in having a dozen paintings shown in that exhibition the following year, in 1901.
 The works rejected in 1900 were bought by the art dealer Ambroise Vollard, who continued to support her work.

 Between 1901 and 1905, Marval worked frequently alongside Henri Matisse, Albert Marquet, and Flandrin, and the four influenced each other.

 In 1902, several of her paintings were displayed alongside works by Flandrin, Albert Marquet, and Henri Matisse in a gallery in Rue Victor-Massé curated by Berthe Weill, who was particularly interested in promoting the works of female artists living in Paris.
-Marval also exhibited in the first Salon d'Automne, in 1902, where she showed her large scale painting Les Odalisques.
+Marval also exhibited in the first Salon d'Automne, in 1902, where she showed her large scale painting The Odalisques.